amayra/dingleberry-os/README.rst

 since the kernel is privileged, all of userspace), and basically do anything with your system.

-A microkernel would have each filesystem into a separate process.
-Then the bug could, in theory, have no impact on your security at all.
+A microkernel OS would put each filesystem into a separate process.
+Then the bug would, in theory, have no impact on your security at all.

-Microkernels had about 2 fundamental principles: modularization, and privilege separation of modules.
-They're sort of interconnected: obviously you can't do privilege separation with some level of modularization.
+Microkernels have about 2 fundamental principles: modularization, and privilege separation of modules.
+They're sort of interconnected: obviously you can't do privilege separation without some level of modularization.
 The "micro" here lies in the fact that the kernel should provide the modularization and privilege separation mechanism for "server" processes/components _only_, and all the rest is done in userspace.

 Researchers derived tons of promises from this.
-For example, microkernel based OSes were claimed to be more robust and safer than monolithic OSes, because one crashing service wouldn't take down the entire system.
-Nor would it be possible that one service can compromise the security of the whole system.
+For example, microkernel based OSes were claimed to be more robust and safer than monolithic OSes, because one services are isolated, and crashes wouldn't take down the entire system (see filesystem example above).

-One of the wildest claims was that a single system could provide multiple OS "personalities".
-So you could run OS/2 (hey it was relevant back then) and Unix on the same microkernel, simply because you could implement them as userspace components.
-IBM actually tried this (and guess what, they failed).
-If you look at projects like wine or WinNT Linux emulation, you'll realize that you don't really need such a kernel to achieve your goal, as well as the fact that implementing an entire OS on top of another one is a "difficult" task.

 There were some more promises, but this isn't a damn academic paper.

+Also note that microkernels did have some success in niches.
+But microkernel _OSes_ did not.

 Failure
 -------